PhoenixDigiArt/media-wall-webapp-sample/readme.md

 # Template overview

-The template project contains the essential code for creating a Three.js scene and accessing the webcam.
+The [template project](https://github.com/PhoenixDigiArt/media-wall-webapp-template) contains the essential code for creating a Three.js scene and accessing the webcam.
 It consists of an empty scene with several types of geometry, each showing the texture taken from the webcam.
 There are also a number of basic functions for creating primitive objects in three.js, such as a cube, sphere, and plane.

+index.html contains the basic HTML structure for the project, as well as a video object for retrieving the webcam feed. index.js contains the javascript code and is where the Three.js scene is initialised and manipulated.

-The template uses `lil-gui` as a debug UI for testing, allowing the developer to change parameters and trigger events during runtime.
+The template and sample both use `lil-gui` as a debug UI for testing, allowing the developer to change parameters and trigger events during runtime.
 This should be disabled for deployment on to the media wall however.

 To understand more about the basic components and requirements for setting up a Three.js scene, check the extensive [documentation](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) site.
 Also check out the showcase section on the [Three.js forums](https://discourse.threejs.org/c/showcase/7/l/top).

+# Sample overview

+The [sample project](https://github.com/PhoenixDigiArt/media-wall-webapp-sample) consists of a Three.js scene that take a webcam feed and applies it to an array of physics-enabled cubes in a large box.
+The camera rotates and the cubes are periodically knocked over and reset.

+This sample uses CANNON.js as it’s physics engine.
+You begin by creating a CANNON physics world then when creating any Three.js object with physics you also create a corresponding CANNON body.
+The Three.js mesh and the CANNON body are added to a list of objects to update, then each frame all the mesh’s positions are updated to those of the physics bodies.
+To run this project you must install CANNON with the command `npm install cannon-es` .

 ## Webcam initialisation